RedHat-EMEA-SSA-Team/hetzner-ocp4/docs/hetzner_rhel9.md

 Boot the Hetzner system into the Rescue Shell, create `config.txt` and upload the image to your `/root` folder for use with the `installimage` tool.

 Based on the volume group name chosen during the image creation, one needs to adjust the `PART lvm vg0` in the `config.txt` file.
 Below is the example, based on the image created above.
+The name of the image should follow the used notation.
+Images beginning with `RHEL` won't work with `installimage`.

 ```txt
 DRIVE1 /dev/sda